 4. Don’t overburden yourself – Carrying a heavy bag or an armload of packages can compromise your sense of balance.
 Try to leave hands and arms free to aid with balance as you navigate slippery surfaces, such as icy walkways and wet floors.

 5. Use caution when entering or exiting a building – Always remove snow or ice accumulation from your shoes upon entering a building.
 Likewise, be especially cautious near entrances and exits because snow and ice from other people’s shoes can melt and cause slip and fall hazards.

 6. Exit vehicles slowly – Exercise caution when exiting a vehicle in public or private parking lots — ice may not be visible.
 Use the car door for support when stepping out of the vehicle.

 7. Slow down and plan ahead – Make an effort to allow yourself extra time to get to appointments during the winter months.
 Rushing from a car to a building or vice versa can make you more vulnerable to hazards such as ice, snow or other obstacles.

 8. Be cautious in new surroundings – The winter months can bring holiday parties in unfamiliar settings, such as coworker’s homes, hotel ballrooms and banquet halls.
 It is important not to let down your guard in festive surroundings.
 Have fun, but be aware of potential hazards such as an unsecured rug, wet tiles or icy stairs.

 If you would like to learn more about premises liability and injury cases that might emanate from these accidents, see our other articles on the subject like this one about duty of care in these cases.
-If you need legal help, call 1-800-JUSTICE® to schedule a free case evaluation with the Preszler Law Firm.
+If you need legal help, call 1-800-JUSTICE® to schedule a free case evaluation with the Preszler Injury Lawyers.